Selling blood tests online for over 15 years.

 Ceri, Alistair and I (aka the Medi-guinea Pigs) all believe we follow a healthy lifestyle, and in particular eat healthy diets.
 However, over the last 12 months, as we have used our own bodies to further the cause of scientific investigation (ha!) we have found that there have been some startling differences in our results.

-In many cases, this has been reflected in our approaches to health: Ceri is experimental, and would much prefer to achieve optimum results through diet and lifestyle alone (read his Vitamin D “Sunshine experiment” to see what I mean), I take no chances and have always taken supplements to ensure my levels of important nutrients remain at the optimum level, whereas Alistair has taken a more laissez faire approach, assuming (hoping) that his normal diet will provide everything his body needs.
+In many cases, this has been reflected in our approaches to health: Ceri is experimental, and would much prefer to achieve optimum results through diet and lifestyle alone, I take no chances and have always taken supplements to ensure my levels of important nutrients remain at the optimum level, whereas Alistair has taken a more laissez faire approach, assuming (hoping) that his normal diet will provide everything his body needs.

 Before we go into our results, it is worth reminding ourselves on why it is so important to increase the ratio of Omega 3 fatty acids in our bodies.
 Omega 3 fatty acids reduce inflammation and are thought to protect against numerous conditions including heart disease, strokes, cancer, depression and autoimmune diseases – i.e. many of the debilitating conditions associated with a Western lifestyle.
 In contrast, many Omega 6 fatty acids promote inflammation and contribute to these debilitating conditions.